Waris10/MultitenancyApp/README.md

     php artisan serve
     ```

+2. For dynamic subdomains on your local machine, I created a bat script in the root directory of the application to modify your local machine host file and this Script is utilized in the TenantRegister.php class component.

+    N.B: feel free to customize according to personal preference!

-2. For production environments, configure your web server to handle tenant subdomains and route requests to Laravel.
+3. For production environments, configure your web server to handle tenant subdomains and route requests to Laravel.

 ## Customization